Inspect/Check your Bike Helmet

 Straps/buckles/clips and fasteners – check for wear and tear.
 Any loose stitching or fraying.
 Check buckles/clips and fasteners do they work and hold – buckle or fasten and then give them good forceful tugs and twists to check they don’t come apart.
 Think about the force they would be under during an impact or multiple impacts eg car and road.
 You want to mimic that force, you need to know that they will work to keep that helmet securely on your head in an impact.

-Key points: All foams immediately or eventually deteriorate under impact.
+Key point: All foams immediately or eventually deteriorate under impact.
 This is why it is suggested you never buy a secondhand helmet and you replace your helmet following impact.
 An accidental drop of your helmet is unlikely to cause damage however it is a good idea to avoid dropping your helmet due to the potential damage.
 Hard to get the kids working with you on that one but giving them some information and understanding of why it is important, helps.

 Not an item that needs cleaning as regularly as your bike itself however helmets can start to store dirt and grit that may effect their performance especially the buckles and fasteners.
 So its a good idea to check now and then and add to your cleaning routine when required.
 The Helmet can be washed in soapy water and if the pads are removable you can machine wash them on a gentle cycle but do not tumble dry.

 Your bike riding success is different to others… use our stories and support, get the right solutions.

 What is the best MTB helmet for the type of riding you enjoy?
 There are many factors to consider in your decision.
 Use our Buying Guide to get the right bike helmet solution.

 What is the best bike helmet for the type of riding you enjoy?
 There are many factors to consider in your decision.
 Use our Buying Guide to get the right bike helmet solution.